 And the last thing not shown is a large box or plastic container to cover your resin while it is curing.
 This will prevent any dust settling during that process.

 Items for Filling with ResinAnd of course you will need all the various items you want to put your resin into.
 You can use your own polymer clay designs to add your faux resin gemstones.
-I also have other items shown here available in my online store: Click on the photos for more information:
+I also have other items shown here available in my online store.

 |Blank Snaps for Interchanging Designs|